 - Lowering Your Costs

 Assessment fees are a non-negotiable component of credit card processing costs.
 Assessments are set by the card brands and are the same for everyone.
-It is not possible to negotiate lower assessment costs.
+Therefore, it is not possible to negotiate lower assessment costs.

 The International Processing Fee and the International Service Fee are two of Discover’s assessment charges.